 Every three years Head Start of Lane County will conduct a community needs assessment to collect data about community strengths, needs and resources.
 Head Start of Lane County will use this data to make decisions about long and short term goals, selection criteria, the type of services provided for children and families and to determine collaboration possibilities with other agencies.
 Data will be updated each year as needed.

-Every three years Head Start will conduct a community needs assessment in accordance with Performance Standard 1304.51 that will include:
+Every three years Head Start will conduct a community needs assessment in accordance with Performance Standard 1302.11 (b) that will include:

-- The annual grant planning and budget process will include are view and update of the strengths, needs and resources of the various communities throughout Lane County.
+The annual grant planning and budget process will include a review and update of the strengths, needs and resources in the various communities throughout Lane County.

-This policy complies with Head Start Performance Standard 1304.51
+This policy complies with Head Start Performance Standard 1302.11 (b)

 It was approved by Policy Council on April 24, 2001